✦ ROOTLINE

 Trust built through structure, not decoration.

-By hi-fi testing, users navigated from hero to contact without confusion.
-The three questions they arrived with — what do they do, who have they worked with, how do I reach them — were answered in sequence, without a phone call needed.
+By hi-fi testing, users moved from hero to contact without a stall.
+The three questions they arrived with, what do they do, who have they worked with, how do I reach them, got answered in sequence, on the same page, without a phone call.

-What I'd do differently: Run a desirability test earlier in the visual phase — before committing to the full hi-fi, I'd validate the brand direction with two or three small business owners.
+What I'd do differently: run a desirability test earlier, before committing to hi-fi.
+Validating the brand direction with two or three small business owners up front would have saved a round of visual revision later.

-What this project taught me: Trust is a structural problem before it's a visual one.
-The user journey map — showing the exact moment confidence collapsed — became the real brief for every screen that followed.
+What this project taught me: trust is a structural problem before it's a visual one.
+The user journey map, the one that showed the exact moment confidence collapsed, ended up being the real brief for every screen that followed.

 Mobile mockup of the 12signs ‘Latest Articles’ page, featuring colorful illustrated thumbnails and article titles, designed by Lunatique Design